bahgat-ahmed/Sentiment-Classification-How-To-Frame-Problems-for-a-Neural-Network/README.md

-# Sentiment-Classification-How-To-Frame-Problems-for-a-Neural-Network
+# Sentiment-Classification: How-To-Frame-Problems-for-a-Neural-Network

 This is a project I have implemented in the Natural Language Processing (NLP) Udacity Nanodegree.

 The following is the guide written at the beginning of the notebook explaining the 6 small projects that form this Notebook.
+The details are found in the Notebook.

 ### What You Should Already Know